Embark Behavioral Health

 Why is meth so dangerous?
 The addictive nature alone means you give up your choice when you ingest it.
 Once it is in your body, it will wreak havoc on you mentally and physically, but it will seem impossible for you to quit.
 There isn’t just one way to die by using meth, there are so many ways that it can kill you.
 If not quickly, then along the way, from an infection, or from permanent damage.
 This is not a drug to mess with.

 Protect yourself from the dangers of methamphetamine.
-Stay safe and heal your pain by calling Potomac Programs 1-855-809-0409 today.
+Stay safe and heal your pain by calling Embark Behavioral Health 1-855-809-0409 today.